-Gone are the days of boring routines and pricey gym memberships.
+As a certified personal trainer, I believe that the days of boring routines and pricey gym memberships are gone.
 Tonal combines top-of-the-line technology with streamlined physical training to help you build strength, increase endurance, and achieve your desired results.

 After putting Tonal through its paces, we are excited to share our findings with you.
 We spent weeks testing Tonal’s adjustable pulley system, interactive touchscreen, and personalized workouts.